niemasd/How-to-Teach-Online/teach_online/general_tips.md

 (e.g. via pre-course survey),
 and create a system (using e.g. Python script, Excel tools, etc.) to automatically map student points from the external tool to the appropriate entry in your course gradebook.

+## Avoid Technology Fatigue

+University education has looked almost identical for *hundreds* of years: an instructor stands at the front of a lecture hall, students sit en masse in seats facing the front of the lecture hall, and the instructor lectures at the students for some period of time (typically around an hour or so).
+The main innovations between the early classrooms from over a thousand years ago {cite}`beichner_history_2014` and those taking place in state-of-the-art lecture halls in present-day universities have focused on scalability (e.g. more seats, projector, sound system to project the lecturer's voice, etc.).
+Innovations in *pedagogical techniques* that actually focus on *how students learn effectively* are fairly recent: most evidence-based teaching methods were developed in the mid-1900s onward, with a particular boom in the past few decades as formal education research has become more common in universities.

+As is the case with *all* disciplines, advances in education research have resulted in the creation of new innovative technologies to better facilitate student learning.

+TODO MENTION TECHNOLOGY IS GOOD, BUT TOO MANY DIFFERENT TOOLS CAN CAUSE TECHNOLOGY FATIGUE AND OVERWHELM STUDENTS.
+MENTION THAT THEY HAVE YOUR CLASS + ALL OF THEIR OTHER CLASSES = MANY OVERALL TECHNOLOGIES THEY NEED TO JUGGLE